Old Colony Rail Trail

 Old Colony Rail Trail Description

-The Old Colony Rail Trail, named after the eponymous railroad line that operated in Massachusetts and Rhode Island, offers a serene journey through quiet Cape Cod beach towns.
-At 8 miles, the trail is suitable for a short ride out and back, or a longer journey that meets up with the Cape Cod Rail Trail as it extends west.
+The Old Colony Rail Trail, named after the railroad line that operated in Massachusetts and Rhode Island, offers a serene journey through quiet Cape Cod beach towns.
+At 8 miles, the trail is suitable for a short ride out and back, or a longer journey when combined with the Cape Cod Rail Trail.

-You’ll want to begin your journey at the intersection of Depot Road and Hitching Post Road in Chatham, as the western endpoint in Harwich merges seamlessly with the Cape Cod Rail Trail, making it inaccessible by car.
-The beginning of the trail features an on-road portion, but as it travels along quiet, residential streets, even inexperienced cyclists should feel safe.
+Leaving off from the eastern endpoint of the trail at Depot Road in Chatham.
+This end of the trail features an on-road portion, but as it travels along quiet, residential streets, even inexperienced cyclists should feel safe.
 Follow Hitching Post Road 0.2 mile, then turn left onto Tip Cart Drive.
 Cross Crowell Road in another 0.2 mile and turn right to pick up the trail.
 Signage points the way at this junction.

-You will pass through a short wooded area, emerging to cross Stepping Stones Road in 0.4 mile, where athletic facilities of Monomoy Regional Middle School are visible from the trail.
-In 0.3 mile, cross Old Queen Anne Road, and continue down Wilfred Road 0.6 mile via the on-street portion of the trail.
-Inexperienced cyclists should again face few difficulties, as this is a quiet neighborhood street with scarcely any vehicle traffic.
+The trail passes through a short wooded area, emerging to cross Stepping Stones Road in 0.4 miles, where the athletic facilities of Monomoy Regional Middle School are visible from the trail.
+In 0.3 miles, cross Old Queen Anne Road, and continue down Wilfred Road for 0.6 miles via the on-street portion of the trail.
+Inexperienced cyclists should again face a few difficulties, as this is a quiet neighborhood street with scarcely any vehicle traffic.

-This section of the trail meanders through wooded backyard areas that dampen noise of the outside world.
+This section of the trail meanders through wooded backyard areas that dampen the noise of the outside world.
 Save for the street crossings, it is easy to enjoy a quiet morning in nature, removed from the hustle and bustle of life.
-In 3 miles from George Ryder Road, you will pass a half-roundabout and continue along the path, passing Brooks Park and the Harwich Town Clerk on the next block, both located on the left.
+3 miles from George Ryder Road, the route includes a half-roundabout and then continues along the path, passing Brooks Park and the Harwich Town Clerk on the next block, both located on the left.
 After crossing Pleasant Lake Avenue—1.2 miles from the half-roundabout—the trail passes Island Pond Cemetery on the right.
 Signage marks a cut-through to visit the Island Pond Conservation Lands, perfect for walking and hiking.
-The trail ends at the next roundabout and connects with the Cape Cod Rail Trail, which continues both west and north.
+The trail reaches its western end at the next roundabout and connects with the Cape Cod Rail Trail, which continues both west and north.

 Parking and Trail Access